 An option over Rhyolite Ridge was acquired by ioneer in June 2016 and the purchase of a 100% interest in the project was completed in July 2017.

-The photo below shows the high-grade lithium-boron (Searlesite) mineralisation in outcrop at South Basin:
+The photo below shows the high-grade lithium-boron (Searlesite) mineralisation at the South Basin of Rhyolite Ridge:

-Rhyolite Ridge is one of only two major lithium-boron deposits globally.
-This mineralisation style is different to the brine and pegmatite deposits that are the source of nearly all the lithium produced today.
+Local geology.
+Rhyolite Ridge is one of only two major lithium-boron deposits globally and the only known deposit associated with the boron mineral searlesite.
+This mineralization style is different to the brine and pegmatite deposits that are the source of nearly all the lithium produced today.